rjadams82/park-pod/README.md

    Edit `_config/config.prod.php` and set:
    - `admin_domain` — the domain where admin access lives (e.g. `servicedomain.com`)
    - `admin_path` — URI path for admin (default `/admin`)
-   - Remove the hardcoded `admin` username/password (you'll create your account on first run)
+   - Remove any hardcoded `admin` username/password (you'll create your account on first run)

 3. **Point your web root** to the `htmldocs/` directory